Iowa a carnival of democracy for media — until it went sour

 ABC, CBS and NBC evening newcasts devoted a total of 10 minutes to the Iowa campaign last week, compared with 86 minutes the week ahead of the 2016 caucuses and 66 minutes in 2012, according to news consultant Andrew Tyndall.

-For Monday’s vote, cable news networks assigned their number crunchers — Steve Kornacke on MSNBC, John King on CNN and Bill Hemmer on Fox News Channel — in front of data screens in studios.
+For Monday’s vote, cable news networks assigned their number crunchers — Steve Kornacki on MSNBC, John King on CNN and Bill Hemmer on Fox News Channel — in front of data screens in studios.

 In Sioux City, a CNN camera followed the decidedly low-tech system of a precinct commander counting the raised hands of supporters for each candidate, hoping he wasn’t missing or double-counting anyone.